 Since you were probably not allowed to go on holiday while training you will now take a couple of weeks deferred annual leave before going on to start your route learning.

-This comprehensive 212-page book and Train Driver Interview DVD are the perfect resource for any aspiring Train Driver!
+This comprehensive collection of online Train Driver recruitment resources is the perfect resource for any aspiring Train Driver!